 Payment is due in full at the time services are provided.
 Our prices are listed and explained on our website as well as in brochures that are placed in the lobby of each of our locations.
 It is your responsibility to make sure that you understand our charges prior to boarding your dog.
 Ruff Housing does not allow clients to defer payment beyond the time you pick up your dog.
 Boarding stays longer than one week will require payment in advance or a valid credit card to be on file for purposes of charging payment in full at the end of each week.
 If someone else will be picking up your dog, you may leave a card on file, pay via phone or pay in advance.
 If special arrangements must be made for your dog, for whatever reason, additional charges may be incurred.

-There is a $25 handling fee for all returned checks.
+Ruff Housing does not accept checks for payment.
 Account balances not collected for whatever reason may be sent to a third party for collection.
 For purposes of collecting outstanding balances, you give your consent to receive phone calls (automated or otherwise) made to any phone numbers provided.
 Your further acknowledge that you are liable for any court costs, reasonable attorney’s fees or other fees associated with the collection of payment.